didaxRedux/php-ezPDF/README.md

 This is a simple porting of the well-known R&amp;OS PDF class to support packagist (composer).

-<h3>Link</h3>
+<h3>Attention</h3>
-All codes is based on original release at http://sourceforge.net/projects/pdf-php/
+The original project was relaunched at https://github.com/rospdf/pdf-php refers to this one for updates.